Planning to interview for a software or technical position? Refer to these tips and resources to help you prepare!

 First, if the recruiter has sent you material on preparing for the interview, be sure to review it closely.
 Also, check to see if the company has interview prep information on its website.
 If you are not sure of the format, ask the recruiter.

-Questions will focus on the types of skills you will be using on the job.
+Questions will focus on the types of skills you’ll be using on the job.
 They can range from the core fundamentals to higher-level principles.

 Many technical questions are based on your own experience.
 Did you create a game for a class project and put it on your resume?
 Be ready to talk about your technical tasks, challenges, and contributions.